Coronavirus (COVID-19) Updates

 - Avoid close contact with those who are sick.

-Please review the websites below for factual information about the coronavirus.
+Please review the websites below for factual information concerning the coronavirus:

 - Tarrant County Public Health